Self employed or have bad credit? Pepper Money offers financial solutions for borrowers with impaired credit histories.

-If you have negative credit listings on your file but can come up with a 10% deposit and you're not currently bankrupt, Pepper Money can offer you the opportunity to get a home loan or to consolidate your debts into a new home loan.
+If you can get together a 10% deposit and aren't currently bankrupt, Pepper Money can offer you the opportunity to get a home loan or to consolidate your debts into a new home loan.

 Compare Pepper Money home loans